 Best practices for MCP prompting

-The Tosca Cloud Model Context Protocol (MCP) integration let's you interact with with tools that let you review and manage your test automation tasks with natural language.
-For example, you can tell the AI to create a new test case for a particular flow, move it into a folder, and add it to a playlist —all through prompts.
+The Tosca Cloud Model Context Protocol (MCP) integration lets you use natural language to review and manage your test automation tasks.
+For example, you can instruct the AI to create a new test case for a particular flow, move it to a folder, and add it to a playlist, all via prompts.

 Core principles

 To get the most of Tosca Cloud MCP, write clear and focused prompts.
-Start by setting the right context, use simple and direct language, and break your requests into steps.
+Set the right context, use simple and direct language, and break your requests into steps.
 Follow these fundamental principles to create clear instructions that help MCP give you the results you want:

 Use precise terminology and describe exactly what you want to do.
 Include any relevant context such as project, folder, or test case name.